Skip to Content

 Is it expensive to eat in Seville?

-Compared to some of the bigger cities in Spain, food is relatively cheap in Seville, with varying prices between the restaurant of your choice.
+Compared to some of the bigger cities in Spain, food is relatively cheap in Seville, with varying prices between the restaurants of your choice.